edamame-course/2015-tutorials/for_review/josh/2015-06-introduction_to_the_shell.md

 Now we can move around in the file structure, look at files, search files, redirect.
 But what if we want to do normal things like copy files or move them around or get rid of them.
 Sure we could do most of these things without the command line, but what fun would that be?!
 Besides it's often faster to do it at the command line, or you'll be on a remote server like Amazon where you won't have another option.

-The stability.files file is one that tells us what sample name goes with what sequences.
+The "Centralia_full_map_corrected.txt" is one that tells us what environmental data goes with which samples.
 This is a really important file, so we want to make a copy so we don't lose it.

 Lets copy the file using the `cp` command.
 The `cp` command backs up the file.
-Navigate to the `data` directory and enter:
+Navigate to the `MiSeq/Centralia_mapping_files` directory and enter:

 ```
-cp stability.files stability.files_backup
+cp Centralia_full_map_corrected.txt Centralia_full_map_corrected_backup.txt
 ```

-Now `stability.files_backup` has been created as a copy of `stability.files`.
+Now `Centralia_full_map_corrected_backup.txt` has been created as a copy of `Centralia_full_map_corrected.txt`.

 Let's make a `backup` directory where we can put this file.